Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Metropolis-adjusted Mirror Langevin algorithm

 \end{corollary}

-\textbf{Remark.}~~ In comparison, \MLA{} for this task has a mixing time guarantee that scales as \(\frac{d \bm{a}_{\max}^{2}}{\bm{a}_{\min}^{3}} \cdot \frac{1}{\delta^{2}}\).
-It is worth noting that this holds only when the \emph{modified self-concordance} parameter used in its analysis is at most \(\bm{a}_{\min}\), and that this is in this mirrored 2-Wasserstein distance. \MLAFD{} on the other hand has a mixing time guarantee that scales as \(\frac{d \|\bm{a}\|}{\bm{a}_{\min}} \cdot \frac{1}{\delta^{2}}\).
-We cannot establish mixing time guarantees for \MLABD{} in this case, due to the use of a mirror log-Sobolev inequality instead of relative strong convexity.
-The former is hard to verify in general.
+\textbf{Remark.}~~ In comparison, a corollary of the guarantee for \ref{eq:MLA} as shown in \cite{li2022mirror} gives a mixing time guarantee that scales as \(\frac{d \bm{a}_{\max}^{2}}{\bm{a}_{\min}^{3}} \cdot \frac{1}{\delta^{2}}\) for this task.
+It is worth noting that this holds only when the \emph{modified self-concordance} parameter used in its analysis is at most \(\bm{a}_{\min}\), and that this is in the mirrored 2-Wasserstein distance. \MLAFD{} \citep{ahn2021efficient} on the other hand satisfies a mixing time guarantee that scales as \(\frac{d \|\bm{a}\|}{\bm{a}_{\min}} \cdot \frac{1}{\delta^{2}}\).
+We cannot establish mixing time guarantees for \MLABD{} in this case due to the use of a mirror log-Sobolev inequality instead of relative strong convexity, and this former condition is hard to verify in general.